NawasRaza/AWS-docxtopdf-terraform/README.md

 #### Requirements:
 - Python installed on your local machine
-- AWS CLI configured with the necessary credentials
+- CLI configured with the necessary credentials
 - DOCX file that you want to convert

 #### Steps: